guapa-ecommerce/timechimp-sdk/README.md

 <?php

 $request = new \Guapa\TimeChimp\UsersRequest;
+$request->setAccessToken('abcde');

 /** @var \GuzzleHttp\Psr7\Response $response */
 $response = $request->getAll();

 $users = json_decode($response->getBody(), true);
 ```

+You need to add the access token after creating the instance of the request.
+This is done so the requests can be loaded using Dependency Injection

 Available requests are:
 - Customers